|

 If your approach to your start-up steps - and your follow-up tasks - is professional and earnest, the sky is the limit for your mail-order operation.

-Using email.
-Providing an email option as one way to communicate with your customers is merely good business sense.
 Include your email address on all correspondence, business cards and other company documentation.
 You can ask current customers for their email addresses or you can rent an email list online.
 Type in 'email lists' for your Web search to find sites that sell lists.
 However, do be cautious - many email lists are not very effective.
 If you can get 20% of them to open what you send out you are doing well... and when it comes to actual orders response is likely to be very low.

 Pack your website with clear, interesting and accessible information about your products/services along with a frequently asked questions (FAQs) section.
 New products, sales information, seasonal products etc. also can be quickly publicised with a website.

-With information on how to contact your business - by phone, fax, email or snail mail - your site will also function as a shopping venue.
 Creating a guest book and asking website visitors to sign in before gaining complete access to your site is an easy way to build a quality email list.

 Signing up for an online mall.
 Another approach to the online-sales equation is to sign up as a tenant in an online mall.
 Online malls are the virtual counterparts to bricks-and-mortar malls, typically offering a number of 'departments' to choose from, advertising and promotional services and even shopping-cart technology and order processing.